Yes You Can (album): Release

-Yes You Can was given a UK CD and cassette release in 1993 by Food for Thought Records.
-The release had a re-arranged track listing a different sleeve design from the European release.
+Yes You Can was given a UK CD and cassette release on 4 May 1993 by Food for Thought Records, a sub-label of Music for Nations.
+The release had a re-arranged track listing and a different sleeve design from the European release.
 A promotional single, "Star for a Week (Dino)", was released to generate radio play.
 Harley had expressed wishes for the label to release "Victim of Love" as a single.
 Harley also previously made plans to release the song as a single in the summer of 1990.
+In 1994, Music for Nations listed Yes You Can at number 19 for their "top twenty selling albums of the year [1993]".

 On 22 April 2002, the album was re-issued in the UK by Harley's own label Comeuppance.
 It uses the 1992 CTE release's artwork and track order.
 On 6 October 2003, Voiceprint Records released the album on CD together with Harley's album The Candidate as part of the label's "2 for One Series".

 Tour

 To promote the European release of the album in 1992, Harley embarked on the Yes You Can tour.
 In March, he played various dates across Europe which was followed by a set of UK dates in May.
 To promote the album's 1993 UK release, a UK tour commenced on 7 May.